 All rooms are connected to the communal lapa via wooden boardwalks; this is where Lagoon Lodge guests eat their meals.
 Out front there's a gently heated plunge pool that overlooks the lagoon and mountains.

-The 4 SELF-CATERING MOSAIC COTTAGES (Milkwood 1-3 and Duminy) are set near the 1892 Spookhuis, which houses the Mosaic Lagoon Café , conference centre and library.
-They are less stylised than the suites but priced accordingly, and a great option for families or groups with lots of space, modern furnishings, fully equipped kitchens and fans.
-Each cottage has a spacious outdoor area with a braai for barbecues (Milkwood 3's is an indoor braai).
+The 4 SELF-CATERING MOSAIC COTTAGES (Milkwood 1-3 and Duminy) are set near the 1892 Spookhuis, which houses the Mosaic Lagoon Café , conference centre and library, and variously overlook fynbos, mountain and lagoon.
+They are less stylised than the suites but priced accordingly, and a great option for families or groups with space, modern furnishings, fully equipped kitchens and fans.
+Each cottage has a spacious outdoor area with a braai for barbecues.
 They vary in size: each has 1-3 double bedrooms, and can sleep an additional 1-5 guests in bunk rooms/rollaway beds/sofabeds.
 See Rates for details.